 - In the Johnny Bravo episode "Johnny Get Your Tutu", Johnny fills out an aptitude test, but accidentally sends Susie's abstract picture instead and gets the result of "ballerina".
 At the end of the episode, it turns out that his actual result was "cracking rocks with his head".

-- Pepper Ann had an episode surrounding it, while Pepper and Milo had no problem with their assignment, their Granola Girl friend Nicky ended up with the result "Butcher", with her screeching that she was a Vegetarian when she read the results.
-Cue a day of misery at the local butcher shop until the owner explained to her that those aptitude tests were bunk ("Heck, they told me I was going to be a 2nd violinist")
+- Pepper Ann had an episode surrounding it, while Pepper and Milo had no problem with their assignment, their Granola Girl friend Nicky ended up with the result "Butcher," with her screeching that she was a Vegetarian when she read the results.
+Cue a day of misery at the local butcher shop until the owner explained to her that those aptitude tests were bunk—apparently, he was supposed to be a violinist, which is Nicky's dream.

 - Dastardly and Muttley in Their Flying Machines: In "Sky-Hi I.Q.," efficiency expert I.B.
 Smartley has the Vulture Squadron take aptitude tests and finds Muttley to be the only pilot qualified to lead the squadron.
 (I.B. to the other three: "Have you ever thought of taking up plumbing?")
 At the conclusion, I.B. sheepishly admits he had Muttley's test mixed up with Dastardly's.

 - Futurama - on being resurrected a thousand years later, Fry is excited at taking an aptitude test to discern what work he will be fit for and is initially excited at the possibilities.
 He is less than enchanted to discover he has been assigned "delivery boy," which is what he was in the past.
 Also, this future is semi-Dystopian and he's not allowed any other career.
 After an episode of rebellion, he discovers that he'll be delivering things in space and is happy to accept the job.